Humidity Ratio of Air

 where

-xs = specific humidity at saturation (kgwater/kgair, lbwater/lbdry_air)
+xs = maximum saturation humidity ratio of air (kgwater/kgair, lbwater/lbdry_air)

 pws = saturation pressure of water vapor

-Since the water vapor pressure is small regarding to the atmospheric pressure, the relation between the humidity ratio and the saturation pressure is almost linear.
+The water vapor pressure is small regarding to the atmospheric pressure and the relation between the humidity ratio and the saturation pressure is almost linear.

 Maximum specific humidity at some common temperatures: